grommunio/grommunio-documentation/kb/autodiscover.rst

   In Outlook 2016+ (versions after 16.0.6741.2017), this configuration parameter is used to proxy AutoDiscover requests via Microsoft servers.
-Usage of this service is possible (1) with grommunio if the AutoDiscover entries have been configured, and/or (2) when globally resolvable records are pointing to grommunio as endpoint.
+Usage of this service is possible

+  # with grommunio if the AutoDiscover entries have been configured, and/or
+  # when globally resolvable records are pointing to grommunio as the endpoint.

 * ``ExcludeHttpRedirect``